-I often hear patients say to me, “Doctor I’ve always had bad teeth and I’m tired of them, can’t you just take them all out and make me dentures.”
-I can empathize with these patients because they have probably suffered for many years with either tooth decay or advanced gum disease – sometimes both.
+Patients often say to me, “Doctor I’ve always had bad teeth and I’m tired of them!
+Can’t you just take them all out and make me dentures?”
+I can empathize with these patients because they have usually suffered for many years with either tooth decay or advanced gum disease – sometimes both.

-Fortunately advancements in dental care have allowed us to manage and treat different dental diseases and allow patients to keep their teeth longer than ever before.
-But there are a few individuals who are very susceptible to periodontitis (advanced gum disease) and/or cavities.
-These patients which are at high risk for dental disease may actually improve their overall health by having their bad teeth removed and exploring the different treatment options for tooth replacement.
+Fortunately, advancements in dental care now allow us to manage and treat dental disease more effectively and allow patients to keep their teeth longer than ever before.
+Despite these advances, there are a few individuals who are very susceptible to periodontitis (advanced gum disease) and/or cavities.
+These patients that are at high risk for dental disease may actually improve their overall health by having their bad teeth removed and exploring the different treatment options for tooth replacement.

 The advantages of dentures are: